 When it comes to rebuilding credit, it’s usually best to start as soon as possible.
 It takes time to build positive credit references.
 One of the factors used to calculate credit scores is the age of accounts.

 At the same time, however, Dave should also be thinking about ways to shore up his finances so he’ll have adequate emergency savings in case he runs into difficult times in the future.
-He can review his credit reports for free once a year and monitor his credit score monthly for free at sites like Credit.com, where he will also get an action plan for improving his credit over time.
+He can review his credit reports for free once a year and monitor his credit scores for free on sites like Credit.com (updates are available every 14 days), where he will also get an action plan for improving his credit over time.
 As these unpaid accounts become older and his new account is paid on time, he should see his credit scores continue to get stronger.